syncfusion-content/wpf-docs/wpf/Maps/PopulateData.md

 ---
 layout: post
 title: Populate Data of Syncfusion Maps control for wpf platform
-description: How to populate the datasource
+description: A quick tour to populate shape data for providing data input to the maps control and usage of the ItemsSource, ShapeIDPath and ShapeIDTableField property
 platform: wpf
 control: SfMap
 documentation: ug
 ---

-# Populate Data
+# Populate Data with SfMap

 This section explains how to populate shape data for providing data input to the maps control and usage of the `ItemsSource` property.